MicrosoftDocs/customer-insights/ci-docs/manage-environments.md

 ## Reset an existing environment (Preview)

-As the owner of an environment, you can reset an environment to an empty state if you want to delete all configurations and remove the ingested data.
+As the owner of an environment, reset an environment to an empty state if you want to delete all configurations and remove the ingested data.

 1. Select the **Environment** picker in the header of the app.

 1. Select the environment you want to reset and select the vertical ellipsis (&vellip;).

-1. Choose the **Reset** option.
+1. Choose **Reset (preview)**.

    :::image type="content" source="media/reset-environment.png" alt-text="Control to reset an environment.":::